The kick off meeting: how to set up a project start meeting and get the best results

 This meeting can include all project stakeholders, up to the highest levels, such as project sponsors, management and project managers, as well as team members.

-The target of this meeting is to offer the project manager the opportunity to define the common goal and create an agreement.
+This meeting offers the project manager the opportunity to define the common goal and create consensum on objectives, roles and responsibilities of each participant.

 When does a kick off-meeting take place?